AntonioND/bunjalloo/readme.md

 ## Using CA certificates

-Open file `data/bunjalloo/config.ini` and modify the following line `cafile=cert/cacert_none.pem` to `cafile=cert/cacert.pem`.
-Loading the certificates takes a bit of time at boot and it uses a few hundreds of KBs of RAM at runtime.
+The CA certificates used by Bunjalloo are found in the SD card in `sdroot/data/bunjalloo/cert/cacert.pem`.
+The certificates in this file have been obtained from [here](https://curl.se/docs/caextract.html), and they originate from Firefox.

+The settings menu lets you enable or disable the CA certificate check in HTTPS connections.
+They are disabled by default because they require a few hundred KBs of RAM (which is a lot for a DS).
+Note that changing this setting requires a reboot to take effect.

+If you want to use different certificates you can replace the `cacert.pem` file by your own, or you can add your own file to this folder.
+Then, open file `data/bunjalloo/config.ini` and modify the line `cafile=cert/cacert.pem` to point to the file with your certificates.
 If `config.ini` doesn't exist, boot Bunjalloo once so that it gets created.

 ## Credits

-Richard Quirk (quirkysoft): Author of Bunjalloo (http://code.google.com/p/quirkysoft)
+Richard Quirk (quirkysoft): Original author of Bunjalloo (http://code.google.com/p/quirkysoft)

 Antonio Niño Díaz: Port to BlocksDS.